nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `addmod <module code>`

 * The `module code` needs to be valid.
-* The `module code` should not exist in the database.
+* The `module code` does not exist in the database.
+* The leading and trailing spaces of the `module code` is removed.

 Example of usage: